 Despite these phone charging devices, we recommend having a battery-powered radio in your emergency kit, so you can stay up-to-date on the status of a winter storm should your electronic devices be unavailable.

 Heating your home

 If you must heat your home during a power outage, be very cautious.
 While there are a few devices you can use such as wood-burning stoves and space heaters, you must follow the safety instructions closely.

 Never refuel heaters indoors or when hot.
 If you choose to use a backup generator, you should never run the generator indoors, including inside garages, as generator exhaust contains high levels of carbon monoxide.
-We advise you to have a battery powered carbon monoxide detector in your home and review the Government of Canada’s information on how to safely heat your home during an outage.
+We advise you to have a battery powered carbon monoxide detector in your home.